ajammala/CourseProject003/CodeBook.md

 	subsetFields[i] = sub("mean\\(\\)", "Mean", subsetFields[i])
 	subsetFields[i] = sub("std\\(\\)", "Stdev", subsetFields[i])

 **Step 5** - Create a second, independent tidy data set with the average of each variable for each activity and each subject.
-Save the resultant data as a text file.
+Save the resultant data as a text file.<br />

 	finalDataSet <- aggregate(subsetData[, 4:69], list(subsetData$subjectID, subsetData$activityID, subsetData$activityName), mean)
 	finalDataSet <- finalDataSet[ order(finalDataSet[,1], finalDataSet[,2]), ]